Inteli-College/2025-1A-T02-G72-PUBLICO/README.md

 # Public Report

-- Tema: Marketing Digital para PMEs
-- Aluno: Lucas de Britto Vieira

-## Resumo

-Ao longo deste módulo, foi realizada uma exploração com relação aos desafios enfrentados por Pequenas e Médias Empresas (PMEs) brasileiras em relação à presença digital e às estratégias de marketing.
-Isso resultou em uma proposta de solução, baseada em uma ferramenta de marketing digital acessível e inteligente, com foco em automação de conteúdo via WhatsApp.

-## Fase 1: Análise Exploratória e Construção de Hipóteses

-A Sprint 2 teve como foco entender o contexto das PMEs no Brasil frente à transformação digital.
-Os principais desafios identificados foram:

-- Limitações financeiras e técnicas

-- Falta de conhecimento estratégico em marketing digital

-- Dificuldade para mensurar resultados

-- Presença digital inconsistente

-Com base nisso, foram construídas hipóteses gerais e específicas para PMEs, com destaque para o setor de alimentação.
-Também foram desenvolvidas proto-personas, como Jorge (dono de restaurante) e Ana (cliente), para embasar futuras decisões do projeto.

-## Fase 2: Pesquisa Qualitativa

-Foi realizada uma entrevista em profundidade com um proprietário de restaurante com mais de 20 anos de experiência, localizado no centro de São Paulo.
-A pesquisa trouxe aprendizados fundamentais:

-- Apesar do reconhecimento da importância do marketing digital, a gestão da rotina impede um envolvimento mais profundo com as ferramentas

-- Consultorias são vistas como soluções eficazes, porém custosas

-- Há abertura para soluções digitais, mas a presença humana ainda é valorizada

-- As maiores dores são tempo, conhecimento técnico e dificuldade em interpretar métricas

-## Fase 3: Benchmark e TAM, SAM, SOM

-Nesta fase, foi conduzida uma análise de mercado (benchmark) com ferramentas como Jasper, HubSpot, Clarice AI e Grammarly.
-A partir disso, foi identificado a oportunidade de criação de uma solução mais acessível e com usabilidade simplificada.

-Além disso, foi realizada uma análise TAM, SAM e SOM, estimando o mercado potencial:

-- TAM: R$ 30 bilhões/ano

-- SAM: R$ 10 bilhões/ano

-- SOM (São Paulo, setor de alimentação): R$ 176 milhões/ano

-Essa análise reforçou o potencial de impacto da solução proposta.

-## Fase 4: Canvas da Proposta de Valor e Esboço do MVP

-Com base nas dores e necessidades levantadas, foi desenvolvido o Canvas da Proposta de Valor, evidenciando que a ferramenta deve:

-- Gerar conteúdos automaticamente com IA

-- Agendar publicações de forma inteligente

-- Fornecer relatórios simples via WhatsApp

-Desse modo, deve ser acessível, intuitiva e adaptada à realidade do pequeno empreendedor.

-Foi também apresentado o esboço inicial do MVP, que funcionará via WhatsApp, automatizando ações de marketing com poucos cliques.
-A proposta busca democratizar o acesso ao marketing digital de forma simples, econômica e eficiente.

-## Próximos Passos

-- Detalhar funcionalidades técnicas (como integração com APIs do WhatsApp e Instagram)

-- Prototipar a interface conversacional da IA

-- Realizar testes com empreendedores reais

-- Refinar o MVP com base em feedbacks e validações
+- **Topic:** Digital Marketing for SMEs
+- **Student:** Lucas de Britto Vieira
+- **Supervisor:** Bruna Mayer

+## Summary

+Throughout this module, an exploration was carried out regarding the challenges faced by Brazilian Small and Medium Enterprises (SMEs) in terms of digital presence and marketing strategies.
+This led to a proposed solution based on an accessible and intelligent digital marketing tool focused on content automation via WhatsApp.

+## Phase 1: Exploratory Analysis and Hypothesis Building

+Sprint 2 focused on understanding the context of SMEs in Brazil amidst digital transformation.
+The main challenges identified were:

+- Financial and technical limitations
+- Lack of strategic knowledge in digital marketing
+- Difficulty in measuring results
+- Inconsistent digital presence

+Based on this, general and specific hypotheses were constructed for SMEs, with an emphasis on the food sector.
+Proto-personas were also developed, such as Jorge (restaurant owner) and Ana (customer), to support future project decisions.

+## Phase 2: Qualitative Research

+An in-depth interview was conducted with a restaurant owner with over 20 years of experience, located in downtown São Paulo.
+The research brought key insights:

+- Despite acknowledging the importance of digital marketing, managing daily operations prevents deeper involvement with digital tools
+- Consultancies are seen as effective solutions but are considered expensive
+- There is openness to digital solutions, though human presence is still valued
+- The biggest pain points are time constraints, lack of technical knowledge, and difficulty interpreting metrics

+## Phase 3: Benchmark and TAM, SAM, SOM

+During this phase, a market benchmark analysis was conducted using tools such as Jasper, HubSpot, Clarice AI, and Grammarly.
+This revealed an opportunity to create a more accessible and user-friendly solution.

+Additionally, a TAM, SAM, and SOM analysis was carried out to estimate the potential market:

+- **TAM:** R$ 30 billion/year
+- **SAM:** R$ 10 billion/year
+- **SOM (São Paulo, food sector):** R$ 176 million/year

+This analysis reinforced the potential impact of the proposed solution.

+## Phase 4: Value Proposition Canvas and MVP Sketch

+Based on the identified pain points and needs, the Value Proposition Canvas was developed, highlighting that the tool should:

+- Automatically generate content using AI
+- Schedule posts intelligently
+- Provide simple reports via WhatsApp

+Thus, it must be accessible, intuitive, and adapted to the reality of small business owners.

+An initial MVP sketch was also presented, which will operate via WhatsApp, automating marketing actions with just a few clicks.
+The proposal aims to democratize access to digital marketing in a simple, cost-effective, and efficient way.

+## Next Steps

+- Detail technical features (such as integration with WhatsApp and Instagram APIs)
+- Prototype the AI conversational interface
+- Conduct tests with real entrepreneurs
+- Refine the MVP based on feedback and validation